NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/marking-mode-none.md

 ---
 title: "Optimizing Performance Using markingMode: none"
-description: "How to enable markingMode:none in your NativeScript mobile app and test for potential problems"
+description: "How to enable markingMode:none in your NativeScript mobile app and prevent potential problems"
 position: 4
 slug: marking-mode-none
 ---